fcrepo3/fcrepo/resources/scripts/test/README.txt

     on-commit.sh       The entry point for our "on commit" builds.
-                       As of this writing, this simply runs the sanity.sh script with "java5" as a parameter.
+                       As of this writing, this simply runs the sanity.sh script with "java6" as a parameter.
 This script does not accept any arguments.

-    sanity.sh          Runs a series of "sanity" tests using the given version of java (java5 or java6) as a parameter.
+    sanity.sh          Runs a series of "sanity" tests using the given version of java (e.g. java6) as a parameter.
                        As of this writing, this includes all unit tests and the following integration tests: